bmsteven/todo/README.md

 # todo

-A simple todo app made with graphql and react.
+A simple todo app made with nodejs, graphql and react.